mug-n-ai/YRoot/docs/examples/apollo13_case.md

 ---

-## 6. Why the WHY Loop fits
+## 6. Why the YRoot fits

-The WHY Loop didn’t exist in 1970.
+The YRoot didn’t exist in 1970.
 But NASA’s thinking followed a similar logic:

 1. **Redefine the goal**